 DrillOrDrop.com chronicles the events of the onshore oil and gas industry across the UK.
 We follow the regulators, political decision-makers, legal developments and the opposition campaign.
 We look behind the headlines to investigate what is driving the industry and the campaign against it.

 DrillOrDrop.com began life in 2013 as InvestigatingBalcombeAndCuadrilla.com with a particular interest in plans to develop oil fields in southern England.
 In 2014, we expanded our remit to cover oil and gas developments across the UK and gave the site its current name.

-The main author is Ruth Hayhurst, an independent investigative journalist with more than 30 years’ experience, specialising in environment, energy and local government.
+The main author is Ruth Hayhurst, an independent reporter with more than 30 years’ experience, specialising in environment, energy and local government.
 Ruth takes no money or support from industry, local authorities, regulators or environmental campaign organisations.
 Profile here

 To get in touch